National Graduate Institute for Policy Studies: Overview

 Locally known as GRIPS, the National Graduate Institute for Policy Studies is a stand-alone graduate school with an attached research center and a global reach.
-Spun off in 1997 from Saitama University, GRIPS is composed of academics and practitioners with expertise in policy studies, economics, political science, and public administration.
+Modeled after Harvard Kennedy School, Princeton School of Public and International Affairs and Johns Hopkins School of Advanced International Studies and spun off from Saitama University, GRIPS is composed of academics and practitioners with expertise in policy studies, economics, political science, and public administration.
 Its mission is to train future policy leaders and contribute to the betterment of democratic governance in Japan and the world.

-Around 20% of the faculty and 60% of students are recruited abroad.
+Around 20% of the faculty and 60% of students are from overseas.

-In September 2025, IDEAS ranked GRIPS as Asia's top public policy school and 10th best worldwide in terms of research outputs and citations.
-During the same period, the Institute ranked second in economics among Japanese institutions and 11th in Asia.
+In November 2025, IDEAS ranked GRIPS as Asia's top public policy school and 10th best worldwide in terms of research outputs and citations.
+During the same period, the institute ranked second in economics among Japanese institutions and 11th in Asia.

 History

 GRIPS has a history dating back to 1977, when the Graduate School of Policy Science (GSPS) was established at Saitama University.
 In 1997, GSPS became an independent academic institution and was renamed the National Graduate Institute for Policy Studies (GRIPS).
-Since then, the Institute has expanded its programs and facilities.
+Since then, the institute has expanded its programs and facilities.

 Some of the key milestones in GRIPS's history include: